 Blanching Garden Vegetables for Freezing

-Spending a few days during the growing season freezing your garden vegetables will yield you months of healthy add-on to your meals during the off season.
+Spending a few days during the growing season blanching garden vegetables for freezing will yield you months of the healthy add-on to your meals during the offseason.

 Below you will find the methods that I use to freeze my vegetables.